schitresh/computer_science/networks/L1_physical_layer/3_transmission.md

 - Conducting material is sandwiched between two layers of the ground plane
   - Which are usually shorted to provide EMI immunity
 - Microstripline
-  - Conducting material is separated from the ground plaen by a layer of dielectric
+  - Conducting material is separated from the ground plane by a layer of dielectric

 ## Unguided Media
 - Radiowaves